richengguy/abstractions/docs/getting-started.md

 pip install -r requirements.txt
 ```

-This is the method the GitHub workflow users.
+This is the method the [build workflow](https://github.com/richengguy/abstractions/blob/main/.github/workflows/build.yml) uses.

 Note that this requires ensuring CMake and, optionally, Doxygen are installed
 using an alternate method.